Basic R Commands

 - Use the t.test() function to statistically test whether they are similar (hint: use t.test(x,y))

-Look to the p-value, it gives the probability that the means of x and y can be assumed to be identical (i.e. that x and y are sampled from the same distribution)
+Look to the p-value, it's (an estimate of) the probability that the distributions from which x and y are sampled have the same mean (i.e. that x and y are from the same distribution)

 - Fun thing: Write down your p-value we'll compare them later on...